Beauty advice from Indian grandmothers that are still relevant today

 Grandma’s skin care tip 4# Vitamin C is a wonder ingredient

 Vitamin C in its various forms has always been a part of the beauty arsenal.
 Lemons, tomatoes, and berries contain antioxidants that help fight signs of aging.
 These naturally occurring fruits and vegetables have antibacterial properties.
-When we're shopping for beauty products, we look for those that have high percentages of vitamin C. It’s one of the most sought-after ingredients in the beauty industry today.
+When we're shopping for beauty products, we look for those that contain a powerful ingredient: vitamin C serum.
+It's one of the most sought-after ingredients in the beauty industry today.

 Grandma’s skincare tip 5# Minimise waste and maximise the efficiency of natural ingredients